AllardQuek/hermes-agent/plugins/phonetic-captions/docs/SUBMISSION.md

 ## Solution

-**SpeakAlong** is a self-contained Hermes plugin that handles the full pipeline for any language:
+**SayWithMe** is a self-contained Hermes plugin that handles the full pipeline for any language:

 ```
 Teaching video (Telegram / upload)